-One day during the second week of September, Buddy didn’t return to our house within a couple hours of his wandering―as he always did.
-I simply attributed this to his independence that I so admired.
+One day during the second week of September, Buddy didn’t return to our house within a couple hours of his ramble, as he always did.
+I simply attributed this to his independence.
 However, when he had not shown up by noon of the following day, and had thus skipped two meals, I began to worry.
 Of course, I recalled the many dead dogs we’d seen along Doña Ana County roads and highways.
-Rapidly mounting anticipatory grief began to be coupled with anger at my naiveté.
-Then I fired up and directed another kind of anger at my fellow Doña Ana County residents.
-I cursed their careless, unlawful, and―as evidenced by all the empty beer cans, liquor bottles, and wine bottles along county thoroughfares―drunken driving.

 The following morning, a Sunday, while I happened to be on our side patio, a dog appeared, limping down our driveway.
 He was mud-caked and scraped.
 Despite his sluggish arrival, he was panting rapidly.
 His penis was oozing pus.

-We immediately phoned a veterinary clinic in Las Cruces, and the on-call veterinarian told us to bring him in right away.
-X-rays revealed that Buddy had a torn diaphragm and two pelvic fractures.
+We immediately phoned a veterinary clinic in Las Cruces, and the on-call veterinarian told us to bring Buddy in right away.
+X-rays revealed that he had a torn diaphragm and two pelvic fractures.
 Surely he had been struck by a motor vehicle.
 We left the clinic while the vet prepared to perform “major surgery.”